 mobile +27 82 708 0385

-Audrey’s expertise extends to litigating in the Commission for Conciliation, Mediation and Arbitration, the Labour Court and the High Court in unfair dismissal disputes, unfair labour practice claims, unfair discrimination claims, disputes relating to the interpretation and application of collective agreements, contractual claims arising from employment contracts and restraint of trade applications.
+Audrey’s experience includes litigating in the Commission for Conciliation, Mediation and Arbitration, the Labour Court and the High Court in unfair dismissal disputes, unfair labour practice claims, unfair discrimination claims, disputes relating to the interpretation and application of collective agreements, interdict proceedings in respect of industrial action, contractual claims and restraint of trade applications.

-She has experience drafting all employment-related contracts, including indefinite and fixed-term contracts of employment, independent contractor or consultancy agreements, restraint of trade agreements, labour supply agreements, recognition and collective bargaining agreements and agreements in terms of section 197 of the Labour Relations Act.
-In addition, she assists clients in the preparation of employment related policies, procedures and employee handbooks.
+She can assist clients with drafting or reviewing all employment related contracts including indefinite and fixed term contracts of employment, independent contractor or consultancy agreements, restraint of trade agreements, labour supply agreements, recognition and collective bargaining agreements and agreements in terms of section 197 of the Labour Relations Act.
+In addition, she assists clients in the preparation of any employment related policies, procedures and employee handbooks.

-Audrey also has a particular interest in sexual harassment cases and has acted for and advised clients on sexual harassment claims, and reviewed sexual harassment policies and presented training programmes to clients that are aimed at helping them to prevent and deal with sexual harassment.
+Audrey has also developed a particular interest in sexual harassment and has acted for and advised clients on sexual harassment claims, reviewed sexual harassment policies and presented training programmes to clients that are aimed at helping them to prevent and deal with sexual harassment.
 She has published articles in the media and presented talks on the topic.

 area of expertiseEMPLOYMENT